protocol/launchpad/content/en/curriculum/filecoin/protocol/index.md

 {{< youtube ydwW2HFFxNI >}}

-drand is a distributed randomness beacon.
+Drand is a distributed randomness beacon.
 It provides publicly-verifiable, unpredictable, and bias-resistant random numbers as a public service.
 Some of the featuresinclude: